JakeWnuk/ptt/docs/USAGE.md

   This is implemented in the `pop` module.
 - `Token Swapping`: Generates tokens by swapping characters in a string.
 This is implemented in the `mask-swap` module.
-- `Passphrases`: Generates passphrases by combining words from a wordlist.
+- `Passphrases`: Generates passphrases by reforming setences.
 This is implemented in the `passphrase` module.

 All modes support multibyte characters and can properly convert them.
 One transformation can be used at a time.